skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 }
 ```

 Basically, a renderer needs to be able to render something, take screenshots, resize a (potentially not existing) viewport, and take screenshots.
-This design decision was made such that scenery can support a variety of different rendering backends, after discovering that OpenGL -- which scenery started with as only renderer -- and Vulkan do not map well to each other.
+This design decision was made such that scenery can support a variety of different rendering backends, after discovering that OpenGL — which scenery started with as only renderer — and Vulkan do not map well to each other.
 With this architecture it is possible to extend rendering support in the future to e.g. software renderers, or external ray tracing frameworks.

 A renderer may also run in its own thread, but must indicate that properly by setting `managesRenderLoop`, as e.g. done by the OpenGL renderer.
-In the opposite case, the renderer will run syncronous with scenery's main loop.
+In the opposite case, the renderer will run synchronous with scenery's main loop.

 A renderer may store its own metadata related to a `Node` in its `metadata` field.
 This field is cleared upon the removal of a `Node` from the scene.
 The `metadata` must be uniquely named, such that renderers, which could be running in parallel, do not interfere with each other's `metadata`.